PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 PySPH also ships with a simple 3D viewer that allows users to quickly visualize the generated output.
 When PySPH is installed it installs a script called \code{pysph}.
 The viewer is available as a sub-command of the \code{pysph} command.
 The viewer can be used to visualize the results of the simulation above using:

 The resulting viewer after some configuration is as shown in Fig.~\ref{fig:pysph-view}.
 The viewer uses the Mayavi~\cite{it:mayavi:cise:gael2011} Python package for 3D visualization and presents a customized UI suitable for particle visualization.
 One may quickly visualize a set of output files and view any number of particle arrays.
-The files may be viewed as a timeseries and animated, both scalars and vectors can be viewed.
+The files may be viewed as a timeseries and animated.
+Both scalars and vectors can be viewed.
 In addition, the viewer may be customized with default visualization settings by overriding the \code{Application.customize_output}.
 This viewer is only suitable for desktops or workstations as it presents a desktop UI.
+It provides an interactive environment suitable for up to around 5 million particles (for a typical modern laptop or desktop).

+For massive parallel simulations with many more particles one may wish to use other suitable visualization tools.
+The command \code{pysph dump_vtk} converts the output data files into the VTK format.

 PySPH also features a viewer that allows one to share or visualize results using a Jupyter notebook~\cite{jupyter:2016}.
-These can also be visualized online using a browser.
+These can also be visualized on the web using a browser.
 This is shown in the Fig.~\ref{fig:ipy-view}.
 It is easy to share the results of a simulation online by hosting the files on a git repository on \url{github.com} or \url{gitlab.com} using the Binder project~\cite{binder:2018}.
 This is facilitated by the \code{pysph binder} command which when given a directory, generates suitable Jupyter notebook files as well as the other files required for the Binder project to work.
 One can then share this with a colleague and have a full fledged Python environment be created so anyone can view and interact with the data files.
 They may also perform their own analysis on the data provided in these environments.

-If for some reason the default viewer and the above are not sufficient, the command \code{pysph dump_vtk} converts the output data files into the VTK format which may be visualized with other open source visualization tools.
+We have created a repository with some sample results shown in this paper at \url{https://gitlab.com/pypr/pysph_demo} which contains the simulation data and can be viewed online using the binder launch link provided in the \code{README}.

 For more specialized analysis, the generated output can be easily loaded into Python with a few lines of code.

 Here, the \code{fluid} and \code{solid} variables are \code{ParticleArray} instances with the saved values of the respective arrays.
 The last line simply prints the maximum value of the $x$-coordinate of the fluid.
 Any kind of post-processing and analysis may be performed using Python syntax.